CORRECTED-Vaccine group suspends Sierra Leone support after funds misused

 Koroma's office said in a statement it remained committed to programmes supported by GAVI and other development partners.

 Koroma, who was elected in 2007 promising to clean up rampant corruption, won a second term in elections on Nov.
-17. (Editing by Joe Bavier)
+17. (Editing by Matthew Tostevin)